 1. Keep your evidence relevant and to the point

 Card issuers review thousands of dispute responses every day.
-A long introduction about your product or company, complaint about the customer, or the dispute's unfairness isn’t going to make your responses more compelling.
+A long introduction about your product or company, a complaint about the customer, or the dispute's unfairness isn’t going to make your responses more compelling.
 Instead, provide only the original purchase facts, using a neutral and professional tone.

 Your evidence should be factual, professional, and concise.
-While providing little evidence is a problem, overwhelming the card issuer with unnecessary information can have the same effect.
+While providing too little evidence is a problem, overwhelming the card issuer with unnecessary information can have the same effect.

 2. Provide clear and accurate evidence

 Card issuers do not follow any links provided in a response.
 Instead, you must include a clear screenshot of your terms or policies as they appear during checkout or on your site if they are an essential part of your defense.

 3. Include a copy of your terms of service and refund policy

 When it comes to disputes, the fine print matters.
 Providing proof that your customer agreed to and understood your terms of service at check-out or did not follow your policies regarding returns or refunds is critical.
 A clean screenshot of how your terms of service or other policies are presented during check-out is an important addition to your evidence—it's not enough to simply include a text copy of these.